 A number of services are available for persons dealing with addictions to alcohol or other substances.
-Th e following are treatment & rehabilitation programs and support services.
-The EMU Counseling Center (counselingservices@emu.edu153) will assist any student in making contact with any of these agencies.
+The following are treatment & rehabilitation programs and support services.
+The EMU Counseling Center (counselingservices@emu.edu180) will assist any student in making contact with any of these agencies.
 Any such referral is confidential.

-153 mailto:counselingservices@emu.edu
+179 http://emu.edu 180 mailto:counselingservices@emu.edu